 As mentioned, in most cases, sciatica affects one side of the body, depending on which leg is supplied by the affected nerve: left or right.

-There are cases where both sides of the body are affected, but this is rare, and depending on a variety of factors, including causation, sciatic nerve pain can range from mild to severe.
+There are cases where both sides of the body are affected, but this is rare, and depending on a variety of factors, including causation, sciatic nerve pain can range from mild to severe pain.

 When it comes to options for managing sciatic nerve pain, those asking, “What will the hospital do for sciatica pain,” are likely referencing situations where pain flares up intensely, requiring immediate relief.